Hiya, folks, it's the Zane Rush Limbaugh here on the Zane EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 This is also good news, and this comes from the Washington Examiner, and it's about time.

-You're gonna cheer when you hear this.
+You're going to cheer when you hear this.

 Some politicians claim that politicians create jobs.

-Senate Majority Leader Dingy Harry says, quote, my job is to create jobs, close quote.
+Senate majority leader Dingy Harry says, quote, my job is to create jobs, close quote.

-What hubris?
+What hubris.

 It's a John Stossel story, by the way, in the Washington Examiner, John Stossel column.